AvishkaUmesh/django-recipe-app-api/README.md

-Here's an updated version of the `README.md` file for running tests on the `django-recipe-app-api` project using Docker Compose:

 ## Django Recipe App API

 This is a sample Django project for managing recipes with REST API endpoints.
 It is built using Django, Django REST framework, and Docker.